 - Reduce or eliminate the use of light-emitting electronics at night.

 - Don’t work out right before bed.
 The short-term burst in cortisol can make it harder to sleep.

 - Install f.lux (a program that makes the color of your computer’s display adapt to the time of day, warm at night and like sunlight during the day) or another similar program on your computer.

 - Expose yourself to a lot of bright light during the day.

 - Consider using amber goggles in the hours before going to bed.

 - Avoid stressful activities before bed.

 - Use a dawn simulator alarm clock.

-- Listen to sounds of nature before bed.
+- Consider listening to sounds of nature before bed.

-- Nail down the rest of your healthy lifestyle.
+- Nail down the rest of your lifestyle.
 E.g., physical activity, stress, sun exposure.